Councillors and wards

 All councillors sit for a period of four years, after which a fresh election is held.

-You can see which councillors represent which ward on the attachment at the bottom of this page.
+You can see which councillors represent which ward using the quick link above.

 Councillors are elected to represent a number of local residents in an area called a ward.
 A ward is a geographical boundary used to divide the city up into different areas.